cogswell-io/cogs-ios-client-sdk/README.md

 * Build the framework
 * Navigate to the derived data folder and copy GambitSDK.framework and add it to you project

-You can view a demo example using the SDK here: https://github.com/cogswell-io/cogs-ios-client-sdk
+You can view a demo example app using the SDK here: https://github.com/cogswell-io/cogs-ios-example-app

 ### Submodule